EricSwiggers/spyglasstouch/readme.txt

 This is my answer to a question on a jQuery Mobile LinkedIn.

-This spyGlass plugin is a simple inner zoom made for touch screens.
+<b>This</b> spyGlass plugin is a simple inner zoom made for touch screens.
 Think of your finger as a magnifying glass.

 To initialize the plugin: